mattiasherrfurth/mattiasherrfurth/ontologies.md

 > :bulb: **Tip:** In other words, the word 'ontology' describes the word 'ontology'.
 It's weird, I know.

 An analogy to this idea is the "double entendre", a phrase combining French and English, all sourced from proto-European languages.
 A double entendre describes when two words or phrases are similar, yet describe multiple concepts.
 The minimum concepts is two, hence 'double'.
-The word 'entendre' comes from Latin.\t\n
+The word 'entendre' comes from Latin.

 Language constantly evolves, no matter where you are.
 That is the beauty of professions like linguist, etymologist, and related liberal arts.
 I _would_ consider code development a liberal art, if it did not require so much knowledge of STEM.
 Coding can be very fun when you know what you're doing, but not fun when you don't understand the language (see 'double entendre', where most coding languages are written in English).
 Sometimes, even though they get confusing, languages need to have multiple ways to describe the **same thing**.
 There are many reasons for this that are outside the scope of this corpus.\t\r